MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 6/readme.md

 5 -> 12 name2 -> 5 name5
 6

+- you add the new item at the end of the linked list

 ### Closed Hashing
 It works like this:
 - compute the hash
 - if  the bucket is empty, store the value in it
-- if  there is a collision, linearly scan for next free bucket and put the key there -- note: treat the table as a circular array
+- if  there is a collision, linearly scan for next `free bucket and put the key there` -- note: treat the table as a circular array
 > Note: important - with this technique the size of  the table must be at least n (or there would not be enough room!)